davidjenei/davidjenei.com/notes/attention.md

 tags: #attention
-description: Tips on how to survive in the attention economy
+description: Survival tips you should know in the attention economy
 title: Attention

 Our limited attention span